 What does “bring with him” mean?

-The Greek verb used for “bring” (ἄγω, agō) in 1 Thessalonians 4:14 can also mean to lead, bring forth, or accompany.4 5 Furthermore, Thayer and Louw & Nida observe that the Greek word emphasizes the act of leading, not so much the destination or point of departure.6 7 In the context of resurrection, it implies that God will bring forth the dead from their graves, leading them into the presence of Christ the moment He returns.
+The Greek verb used for “bring” (ἄγω, agō) can also mean to lead, bring forth, or accompany.4 5 Thayer and Louw and Nida observe that the word emphasizes the act of leading, not the destination or point of departure.6 7 This is a crucial observation.
+The traditional reading assumes that because God is bringing them with Him, they must already be where God is.
+But that is not what the word requires.

 “In the twinkling of an eye”